- International Camps

 Prerequisite: Level IV

 Experience student life at SFU!
-Mini University offers a 2-week camp that introduces campers to various university subjects.
+Mini University and Pre-University both offer a 2-week camp that introduces campers to various university subjects.
 Campers will learn in a dynamic classroom environment and will participate in recreational activities.

 Individual classes on each subject will be held each day.
 Approximately two hours of recreation time per day is included.

 The following are subjects offered this year: